dawnlarsson/micro/README.md

 Minified JS: **329 bytes**

 #### SPA router only
-404 is baked in by deafult
+404 is baked in by default
 ```ts
 import { page, go } from "./micro.ts";